mannanrehbari/logAnalysis/README.md

 This command will load data from **newsdata.sql** into **news** file, the latter can be run using psql.

 This program is dependent on two views that need to be created.
 To create views, run:
-`psql news`  on vagrant in the log_analysis directory.
+`psql news`  on vagrant in the logAnalysis directory.
 Once the psql command-line is ready, create the following views.

 The first view: